 Those responsible for valuing general damages can use your independent medical report alongside the Judicial College Guidelines (JCG).

-The JCG comprises a list of guideline compensation brackets that correspond to different types of harm.
-You can find some of these in the table below.
-Please use the figures as a guide only and keep in mind that the top figure is not from the JCG.
+The JCG comprises a list of compensation guideline figures.
+These are assessed based on the severity and type of illness.
+We have included figures from the JCG in the table below.
+Please view the figures as a guide only and keep in mind that the top figure is not from the JCG.

 Compensation Table